I Quit Coffee to Cure My Anxiety

-Putting down my coffee cup in search of serenity
+I put down my coffee cup in search of serenity.

 I've been able to quit coffee a few times, but it's never lasted very long.
 My most successful break from coffee happened eight years ago.
-I was acting and waiting tables at the time, and leading up to my coffee detox, I remember asking another waitress who was in graduate school to be a social worker if she thought I had Generalized Anxiety Disorder because I was so anxious.
+I was acting and waiting tables at the time.
+Leading up to my coffee detox, I remember asking another waitress who was in graduate school to be a social worker if she thought I had generalized anxiety disorder because I was so anxious.
 All.
 The.
 Time.
 Or maybe I just drank too much coffee?

-But about a month ago I was so consumed with anxiety that I got a glimpse of just how much it was affecting the quality of my life.
-I didn't want to spend every day tormented by a constant stream of worried thoughts, and incessantly accompanied by the tightness of anxiety wrapping itself around my chest and twisting my stomach into knots.
+But about a month ago, I was so consumed with anxiety that I got a glimpse of just how much it was affecting the quality of my life.
+I didn't want to spend every day tormented by a constant stream of worrying thoughts and incessantly accompanied by the tightness of anxiety wrapping itself around my chest and twisting my stomach into knots.
 I reached a point where I had to do something.
 So I gave up coffee and switched to iced green tea; even though it's caffeinated, it doesn't make my mind and heart race like coffee does.

 Going off coffee, what I'd hoped for is that I'd never be anxious, ever again.
 That didn't happen.
 Initially, the results were amazing: I felt calm and more focused, and my mind was uncharacteristically quiet.
 But then, I got anxious.
 And the anxiety was as bad as it's been when I was drinking coffee.
 What I realized is, off coffee, I still get anxious.
 And when I'm anxious, I'm anxious.
 But the difference is, I'm not anxious all the time, or for no reason.
 So the payoff has been good enough to keep me on the wagon.